 As a condition to closing the combination and financing, we are required to substantially reduce the outstanding amount of our senior notes so that no more than \$22.3 million is outstanding under the notes.
 This condition requires us to retire at least \$124.9 million of our outstanding senior notes unless two of the three combining companies agree to waive the condition.
 Prior to signing the combination agreement, we received offers to exchange outstanding senior notes from the holders of \$101.2 million of our senior notes, leaving more than \$23.7 million additional senior notes that we are required to exchange in the senior note exchange in order to close the combination and the financing.
-In connection with the combination and financing, we have made an offer to exchange cash and shares of our common stock for all of our outstanding senior notes will receive an amount of cash and shares of our common stock based on the aggregate principal amounts of senior notes exchanged as described in the following table.
-The table below describes the amount we will pay for every \$1.00 of principal of senior notes exchanged.
+In connection with the combination and financing, we have made an offer to exchange cash and shares of our common stock for all of our outstanding senior notes.
+Holders of our senior notes will receive an amount of cash and shares of our common stock based on the aggregate principal amounts of senior notes exchanged as described in the following tables.
+The amount of cash and the number of shares exchanged for each senior note will vary depending on the aggregate amount of senior notes exchanged, the amount of convertible secured notes issued in connection with the financing and the number of shares issued in connection with the combination.
+The tables below describe the amount we will pay for every \$1.00 of principal of senior notes exchanged and the aggregate consideration that will be given for the senior notes.